gabeclasson/pl-ucb-environmentdiagrams/README.md

 which will allow you to create an environment diagram as a student would but will not allow you to save or grade it.

 We've also created demo videos for both the instructor and the student interfaces, which you can see below.

-## Documentation
-You can read documentation about how to use and set up the element on the [wiki](https://github.com/gabeclasson/pl-ucb-environmentdiagrams/wiki).

 ## SIGCSE TS
 We presented a poster about our tool at the SIGCSE Technical Symposium in February 2025.